 BOARD OF DIRECTORS

 Douglas M. Flett.
 J.D. graduated from the University of Windsor Law School in 1972 and was called to the Ontario Bar in 1974.
 He practiced law in his own corporate/commercial/real estate development law firm until 1996 when he retired from the legal business for a new career in the mining industry.
 He has been a Director of KWG Resources Inc. since 2006 and served on various committees over the years.
 He is past President and currently a Director of Fletcher Nickel Inc., a Director of Debut Diamonds Inc. and a Director of Tartisan Resources Corp.
-He has completed the Rotman Institute of Corporate Directors SME Program and continues to be a member of the Law Society of Upper Canada.
+He has completed the Rotman Institute of Corporate Directors SME Program.

 Frank earned his B.A. and LL.B. degrees at the University of Western Ontario and was admitted to The Law Society of Upper Canada in 1976.
 He left the practice of law to join the resource industry in 1987 and has served as Executive Director of Deak Resources Corporation and as Chairman and CEO of both MacDonald Mines Exploration Limited and MacDonald Oil Exploration Limited, when they were both active in exploring their various concessions in the Republic of Cuba.
 He has been a director of numerous resource companies including Northfield Capital Corporation, Northfield Minerals Inc., NFX Gold Inc., Genoil Inc., Nuinsco Resources Limited, Perrex Gold Inc., Conquest Resources Limited and Armistice Resources Limited.
 He is currently the Managing Director of Debut Diamonds Inc. In 1998 Frank was first elected a Director of KWG and became its Chief Executive Officer in 2004.